GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 Preconditions for a group import:

-* Included groups must already exist in the target Gerrit server.
 * Member accounts must have a username and an email set.
 * Member accounts must exist in the target Gerrit server unless auth type is 'LDAP', 'HTTP\_LDAP' or 'CLIENT\_SSL\_CERT\_LDAP'.